ChrisPenner/CMPT370/doc/impl/implementation.md

 appropriate statistics.
 It can then allow them to fight in an arena, providing the user with a user interface that allows pausing, playing, and changing the speed of the fight.
 The game board shows the position of robots on the board and the number of robots on each square.
+We also created an "instant match" mode in which the game is played in the background, and the results are displayed to the user once the winner has been determined.
+Finally, we have a test-bench mode.
+In this mode, the user is able to import robots and execute commands to test the functionality of both the robot and the game.

-We have not been able to add terrain of different movement difficulties, A testing area, or instant matches.
+We have not been able to add terrain of different movement difficulties.
 We were also not able to implement the robot librarian software, though this was due to the fact that it was not available for testing and was not made available to groups within reasonable time.
 Our display leaves much to be desired and doesn't clearly display stats about